jtonglet/jtonglet.github.io/_pages/cv.md

 ======
 * **ELLIS PhD Student in Computer Science**, TU Darmstadt and KU Leuven, 2023-2027
   * Supervisors : Iryna Gurevych (TU Darmstadt), Marie-Francine Moens (KU Leuven), and Tinne Tuytelaars (KU Leuven)
-  * Research on real-world fact-checking, image verification, and computational social science
+  * Research on real-world fact-checking, chart understanding, and computational social science
 * **M.Sc. in Artificial Intelligence**, KU Leuven, 2022-2023
   * **89.92%** *Summa Cum Laude with the Congratulations of the Board of Examiners* (best grades of the promotion)
   * Major in Speech and Language Technologies